 While the world waits for an asteroid to graze the orbits of our television satellites, citizens of central Russia were greeted this morning by a more mortality shaking kind of astronomical event: a giant meteorite exploded across the atmosphere.

 While the world waits for an asteroid large enough to destroy a city to graze the orbits of our television satellites, citizens of central Russia were greeted early this morning by a more mortality shaking kind of astronomical event: a giant meteorite exploded across the atmosphere in a spectacular fireball, brighter than the still-rising sun, blowing out windows and injuring as many as 400 people.

 ‘‘A serious meteor fell,’’ Sergey Galitskiy, the billionaire CEO of OAO Magnit, Russia’s biggest food retailer, wrote on Twitter. ‘‘At our hypermarket in Emanzhelinsk, windows were blown out, the roof shook, there was a strong shock wave.’’

-According to some reports, writes state-sponsored radio station The Voice of Russia, the meteor was intercepted by a missile fired from an air defence facility at Urzhumka village near Chelyabinsk, "at an altitude of 20 kilometres".
+According to some reports, writes state-sponsored radio station The Voice of Russia, the meteor was intercepted by a missile fired from an air defence facility at Urzhumka village near Chelyabinsk, "at an altitude of 20 kilometers."
 "Witnesses reported a sudden change in atmospheric pressure upon the impact that made their ears pop.
 The space object hit the ground with a tremendous crash that resembled thunder and earthquake, damaging houses in Chelyabinsk and cutting off communications, witnesses say.
-Residents of Emanzhilinsk, a town 50 kilometres away from Chelyabinsk, said they saw an object high in the sky that suddenly burst into flames, broke apart and fell to Earth."
+Residents of Emanzhilinsk, a town 50 kilometers away from Chelyabinsk, said they saw an object high in the sky that suddenly burst into flames, broke apart and fell to Earth."

 To continue reading and find out more about what the hell's going on visit Motherboard now.